You've been asking for its return... for three years. Merry (early) Christmas.

 Let's start with the basics, what is a state of ketosis?

 Ketosis is a metabolic state in which, rather than getting your energy from blood glucose (essentially carbohydrates), your energy supply comes from what are known as ketones.
-This will generally occur when the body is metabolising fat at a higher rate than normal and converting fatty acids into ketones.
+This will generally occur when the body is metabolising fat at a higher rate than normal, converting fatty acids into ketones.

 How does the keto diet work?

-Well, in order to create these ketones your body has to begin to break down fat, which it is only going to do if there isn’t enough blood glucose available.
-Blood glucose is your bodies first port of call when it comes to getting its energy, and this comes from eating carbohydrates.
+In order to create these ketones, your body has to begin to break down fat, which it is only going to do if there isn’t enough blood glucose available.
+Blood glucose is your bodies first port of call when it comes to producing energy, digesting carbohydrates and converting them to glucose, before entering the bloodstream.

-Take those carbohydrates away, and your body has to settle for going at the fat stores, consequently producing ketones.
+Take those carbohydrates away, and your body has to start utilising fat stores as it's main energy source, consequently producing ketones.

-It might be second choice for your body but reaching this state of ketosis is first choice for many people looking at shedding weight.
+It might be second choice for your body but reaching this state of ketosis is first choice for many people looking at shedding weight, ketosis advocates worldwide swearing by it's effectiveness for weight loss.

-To be in a state of ketosis, your carbohydrate intake has to be at a low enough level that the body has to resort to fat stores for energy.
-While the exact amount of carbs is up for debate, most diets will recommend around 50g of carbohydrates per day and around 1.5g of protein per kilogram of body weight.
+To be in a state of ketosis, your carbohydrate intake has to be at a low enough level to force the body to resort to fat stores for energy.
+While the exact amount of carbs is up for debate, most diets will recommend around 50g of carbohydrates per day and around 1.5g of protein per kilogram of body weight should help achieve the state of ketosis.

 Achieving ketosis does not happen overnight.